Godwin-sys-php/fssync/README.md

 A segment contains 0 or more operations.

-An operation consists of a source directory and a target (or destination) directory.
+An operation consists of a source (also local) directory and a target (also destination or remote) directory.
 It can have excluded directories (source) and is configurable by options.
 Also statistics about the running time are stored inside the operation object.

 The persistance strategy for the segments and operations and settings is creating pretty formatted Json dumps (Gson) of the Segments and Settings objects.
-These are stored as ´sync.json´ and ´settings.json´ in the program directory.
+These are stored as `sync.json` and `settings.json` in the program directory.
 The program directory is created when FSSync starts for the first time.
-It is called ´.fssync´ and is located in the user directory.
+It is called `.fssync` and is located in the user directory.
 On windows systems the directory is also hidden.
-Other Files stored in the program directory are the file ´lock.file´ that is used to only allow one instance running and the directory ´docs´ that contains license, help and about documents.
+Other Files stored in the program directory are the file `lock.file` that is used to only allow one instance running and the directory `docs` that contains license, help and about documents.
-Inside the ´docs´ directory there also is a file called ´version´ that contains the version string of the program release currently installed.
+Inside the `docs` directory there also is a file called `version` that contains the version string of the program release currently installed.

 A SQLite database file in the root directory is created to index the directory contents. it is synchronized on creation and after the synchronization work has been done.
 The database contains a meta data table and a file system table.
 The metadata table has one row containing a unique database ID, the number of times data was synchronized and the structural build version of the database.